fileConfiguration File

 Setting up organization-level global configuration:

-2. Inside the PR_AGENT_SETTINGS project, create a repository called pr-agent-settings.
+2. Inside this project, create a repository called pr-agent-settings.

 3. Add a .pr_agent.toml configuration file to the repository (similar to the global configuration described above).